 There are so many craft projects that I could never “find time” for during the rest of the year that magically bubble up to the top of the priority list come Black Friday.
 Suddenly my brain is like, “Oh yeah, I know you have a deadline for an article, but the most important thing right now is for you to drink eggnog, listen to Christmas music, and use lots of glitter.
 It’s vital.
 The world will end if there isn’t glitter.”

 One of the fun craft projects I took on this past weekend was making cinnamon ornaments.
-If you’ve never made cinnamon ornaments, they’re crazy easy, smell amazing, and last pretty much for forever.
+If you’ve never made cinnamon ornaments, they’re super easy, smell amazing, and last pretty much for forever.

 They’re meant to look like gingerbread, but unlike the regular cookie version with sugar and butter and eggs and all that perishable stuff, these ornaments are made from only three ingredients—ground cinnamon, unsweetened applesauce, and craft glue—which helps them last for ages.
 You mix it all together into a dough, cut it out just like regular cookies, dry, decorate, and hang.
 And you have a bunch of amazing smelling ornaments that will last for years and years!

 Making these is a super fun project with kids (keep in mind: although the dough isn’t toxic, it also isn’t edible, and keeping little fingers from nibbling might be tricky—you can leave out the craft glue if you want).
 Juni really got into making these this year, and it’s nice to have some fun homemade keepsakes on our tree that we can look back on and say, “Hey, remember that chilly afternoon when we brought out the puffy paints and glitter glue?”